urrri/react-demo/README.md

 ##React demo application.

-To run it, clone or download this repository and execute the following:
+To run it, clone this repository, update submodules and execute the following:

 ```bash
 $ npm install